lexaerospace/.github/profile/README.md

 ## Hi there 👋

 We:
-* are a team of passionate high-schoolers out of Lexington Massachussets exploring the fields of aerospace engineering and robotics.
+* are a team of passionate high-schoolers out of Lexington Massachusetts exploring the fields of aerospace engineering and robotics.
 * :rocket: Design and launch advanced model rockets
 * :airplane: Build and fly UAVs
 * :sunglasses: Learn skills such as CAD, simulation, manufacturing, electronics, and data analysis.